 Bridges to Housing provides financial assistance to low income individuals and families in the form of security deposits to prevent them from becoming homeless.
 The deposit assistance provided by Bridges to Housing is sometimes the financial assistance needed to help those at risk of being homeless moving forward in a positive direction.
 Providing security deposit assistance to homeless individuals or families give them a fresh start placing them in a stable and safe environment and moving them from the uncertainty of being homeless.
 Bridges to Housing also provides everyone with a list of additional resources and referrals to such organizations as Hands of Hope while they are going through this transition period giving them the additional hope and resources they need avoid becoming homeless again.
-Of the \$950 of the CDBG funds received from the City this PY, \$950 was directly applied for direct client security deposits and rents, or 100% of the grant funds.
-The level of family income for those served include one (1) household that had family income below 30% of the Area Median Income (AMI), and one (1) below 50% (AMI).

 The Central Valley Homeless Veterans Assistance Program provides assistance to veterans with one-time rent assistance and utility assistance to create or maintain stable housing.
 They also provide additional supportive services and participate and support the Sutter-Yuba Veterans Stand Down event held annually during which veterans and their families receive a variety of services.
-A total of 2 (two) homeless veterans who were either homeless or at immediate risk of losing their housing were assisted.